The great metro upgrade

 We will keep this section updated.
 Changes to dates may occur.

-Bus 4B replaces the metro at the closed stations during this period, and runs between Ryen and Bergkrystallen.
+Bus replaces the metro on the section between Ryen and Bergkrystallen (4B).

 The closure is due to testing of a new signalling system (CBTC).